axelf4/axelf4.github.io/_posts/2022-12-14-ssa-regalloc-summary.md

 and two nodes share an edge if they are simultaneously *live*, meaning at some point in the program both variables have been defined earlier, and both will be used as inputs for later instructions.
-The interference graph for the earlier example program is shown in figure 2.
+The interference graph for the earlier example program is shown in Figure 2.
 The variables that interfere are those that cannot share the same register;
 writing one could overwrite the other that later at its use-site would be read as garbage.
 This means that allocating registers is solved by coloring the graph,